MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-knowledge-search-insights.md

 ### View Customer Service knowledge search analytics reports

-The service managers must have either the system administrator or the CSR manager role to view the reports.
+The service managers must have either the system administrator, knowledge manager, or the CSR manager role to view the reports.

 You can see the following reports by navigating to the **Service** > **Insights** > **Knowledge search analytics** page.
 Search term insights are displayed.